avila/StataLinux/README.md

 This plugin is originally based on [StataEnhanced](https://github.com/andrewheiss/SublimeStataEnhanced), and also on [these notes](https://github.com/cwitt2013/SublimeText_Stata_Linux).

 This plugin aims for robustness over bells and whistles, and almost all the decisions were taken with that philosophy in mind.
-It basically creates a temporary file which is to be executed in Stata.
+It basically creates a temporary file which is to be executed in Stata using `xdotool`.
-The file is sent for execution by copying `do <filepath>` to the clipboard with `xclip`, and then pasting this string directly (and in the background) to Stata's command pane using `xdotool`.

 ## Dependencies

 - `xdotool`
-- `xclip`

-These packages are likely already in your system.
+This package is likely already in your system.
-You can check their presence by typing each name with the `--version` option in your terminal.
+You can check its presence by typing in your terminal
-For example,

 ```bash
 xdotool --version
 ```

 If the output is something like `xdotool version 3.20160805.1`, then it's installed.
 If you get an error, then the package is not installed.
 Use your system's package manager to install them.